salvois/codejam/README.md

     * **StackManagementLarge**: I couldn't figure this one out by myself.
 This is from the analysis on the Code Jam website.
     * **TeleportersSmall**: first attempt to solve the Teleporters problem.
 Not appropriate for the large dataset.
     * **TeleportersLarge**: final attempt to solve the Teleporters problem, using a smarter approach appropriate for the large dataset.
+* Package **codejam2017.qualification**: Qualification round of Code Jam 2017.
+    * **OversizedPancakeFlipper**: not the most optimized version, but able to handle the large dataset without problems.
+    * **TidyNumbers**: finds tidy numbers with an algorithm proportional to the count of digits.
+    * **BathroomStalls**: I'm particularly happy with the constant-time solution I found.
+    * **FashionShow**: I gave this a lot of thought.
+Two tricky observations were needed to handle both datasets.

 ## Why Java?
 IDE support, debugger, standard library, good performance, ubiquity.\